Are bed bugs large enough to be seen?

 - It only repels bed bugs for a short time (~1 hour).
-It may have some use when visiting an infested site, but it is not suitable for constant use or for use while sleeping.
-Hungry bed bugs will still bite a person wearing DEET.
+It may have some use when visiting an infested site, but it is not suitable for constant use or while sleeping.
+Hungry bed bugs will still bite a person who is wearing DEET.

 Are ultrasonic devices effective against bed bugs?